mustafashabib/verbosity-ios/Readme.md

 # Verbosity

 A simple word game for the iOS.
 Make as many words as possible.
-Uses cocos2d 2.0.
+Uses cocos2d 2.0 and ARC.

 ## TO DOs